BretFisher/kubernetes-mastery/slides/k8s/ourapponkube.md

-# Running our application on Kubernetes
+# Running DockerCoins on Kubernetes

 - We can now deploy our code (as well as a redis instance)